-There is a clear need for standardization of eDNA practice across the community to ensure that the results of collection are accurate and actionable across a wide variety of application spaces.
-In order to make progress towards that goal, agreement on well-defined, consistent terminology is key to enabling community buy in and communication.
-As an example, terms such as "regulation", "guideline", and "standard" hold different meanings within communities.
-When driving consistent practices across a larger user base, it is important to allow flexibility of methodologies that allow for innovation and continued advancement of the technology, while providing sufficient guidance on multiple approaches that may be acceptable, along with achievable performance criteria that can allow for consistency and quality.
+There is a need for standardized eDNA terminology across the community to ensure that the results of collection are accurate and actionable across a wide variety of application spaces.
+To make progress toward that goal, agreement on well-defined, consistent language is key to enabling community buy-in and communication.
+As an example, terms such as "regulation," "guideline," and "standard" hold different meanings within and between communities.
+When driving consistent practices across a larger user base, it is important for practitioners to define these terms to minimize misunderstanding.
+More precise language can reduce ambiguity while providing sufficient guidance on multiple approaches that may be acceptable, along with achievable performance criteria that can allow for consistency and quality.